dc0d/bolt/README.md

 * The data structures in the Bolt database are memory mapped so the data file will be endian specific.
 This means that you cannot copy a Bolt file from a little endian machine to a big endian machine and have it work.
 For most users this is not a concern since most modern CPUs are little endian.
+This does not affect your code and you should always use big endian when converting your keys and data to/from byte slice.

 * Because of the way pages are laid out on disk, Bolt cannot truncate data files and return free pages back to the disk.
 Instead, Bolt maintains a free list